sdr-enthusiasts/docker-install/README.md

 ## How to run it?

 - Feel free to inspect the script [here](docker-install.sh).
 You should really not blindly run other people's script - make sure you feel comfortable with what it does before executing it.
+- The script assumes that `wget` is available, as it is on most systems.
+If it isn't, you may have to install it before running the script  with `sudo apt update && sudo apt install -y wget`
 - To use it, you can enter the following command in your login session:

 ```bash